 1. Figure out the payoff amount

 The first step in selling your car with a loan is to figure out the payoff amount.
 The payoff amount is how much you still owe on your loan.
 It’s important to contact your lender and figure out the payoff amount, as well as how they would handle the transaction to pay off the loan early.

-Since the lender still owns part of the car, unless you settle the loan with them first, you won’t be able to sell the car.
+Since the lender still owns part of the car, you won’t be able to sell your car unless you settle the loan with them first.

 2. Pay off the amount

 There’s a few different ways to do this, and the easiest, most direct way, would probably be to pay it off on your own.
 However, if this isn’t in the cards for you, you can choose a different way to pay off your outstanding loan.

 When you pay off a loan early, you’ll usually be charged extra fees.
 It varies depending on what type of lender you have, but you can easily determine these extra fees by contacting your lender and sorting out the early payment transaction.

 However, the most common lender is going to be a bank, so I’ll break down the costs associated with trying to redeem your bank car loan early.

 First, you’ll be charged a certain percentage of the interest rebate, usually around 20%.
 Using that an example, here’s how you can calculate your interest rebate: